Telegram Bot API: An Introduction

 Get Started With the Telegram Bot API

-Telegram has been constantly gaining traction and has now become one of the most popular messaging applications around the globe.
+Telegram has been gaining traction and has now become one of the most popular messaging applications around the globe.
 In this tutorial, we demonstrated how to create a new Telegram bot, generate a token to be used for API calls and how to build functionality around it.

 We’ve only touched a very small subset of the Telegram Bot API and the Python client.
 Make sure to read the documentation for a more comprehensive understanding of the full capabilities of the API and the client itself.